EpsilonSolutions/netscaler-command-reference/docs/filter/filter-prebodyinjection/filter-prebodyinjection.md

 ##set filter prebodyInjection

 Specifies the file to be used for prebody injection.
+NOTE: This command is deprecated.Deprecated in favour of Client Side Measurements that can be enabled on an appflow action

 ##Synopsys

-set filter prebodyInjection &lt;prebody>

 ##Arguments